 There also seems to be a question about whether payments are being properly applied.
 I would call a consumer lawyer in your area.
-You can find consumer lawyers by going to http://www.naca.net/
+You can find consumer lawyers by going to http://www.naca.net/Ask a similar question

 It sounds to me that she needs to contact a consumer attorney.
 There are several excellent attorneys in this area who do this type of work.

 There are a couple of issues at play here; 1) the possible conduct of the debt collector (Fair Debt Collection Practices Act places strict rules on debt collectors) and 2) The judgment for garnishment.

 She should probably request that the debt collector send her exactly what is owed in writing.
 While she is negotiating with the debt collector it would be unlikely that he will continue with the garnishment (Don't get me wrong--he might...but I can tell you from experience, it's a real pain).
 Also, keep this in mind.
 Some debts are purchased b y the debt collectors.
 That means that sometimes they MAY be willing to accept less.